 The Showroom became the Babbacombe Corinthian Sailing Club.
 The Royal warrant still over the door, but painted white with a grey background because the Sailing Club does not have the seal of approval from the Palace.
 This part of the original building is listed.

 The Factory became Sansoms Garage in the early 1930’s and then later until the War became the Barton Motor Company.
 The building was occupied by Bristol Aircraft Corporation during the war years and produced munitions.
 Many local woman were able to work here.
 Following WWII the factory was used to garage cars and coaches and in the 1980’s was demolished and the General Accident offices were built in its place.
 Unfortunately General Accident did not last very long and the offices were boarded up for over 10 years falling into disrepair.
 The offices were demolished in 2013 and another building housing a supermarket, shops and living accommodation stands in the place opposite the Chilcote Memorial.

-The Marble can be found in the Chancel of All Saints Church, Babbacombe, the Font of Our Lady Help of Christians, St Marychurch and many of the Victorian houses and villas in the area.
+The Marble can be found in the Chancel of All Saints Church, Babbacombe, the Font of Our Lady Help of Christians and St Denis, St Marychurch, in the Torquay churches of St John’s and St Mary Magdalene, many of the Victorian houses and villas in the area.
 St Augustine’s Church, South Kensington, Keeble College, Oxford, Hereford & Salisbury Cathedrals and was also exported all around the World.

-Least of all we must not forget the Royal Palaces but, look down at your feet.
+Least of all we must not forget the Royal Palaces but wait, look down at your feet.
 Many of the kerb and gutter stones are cut from the local limestone and where a thousand feet have polished the surfaces some striking colours can be seen………Petitor Marble!